aiiplab/generative_pytorch/src/ddpm/README.md

   <img src="/assets/Diffusion/diffusion_sample.gif" width="300">
 </p>

-**Diffusion Model** is a generative model that learns **forward process** that gradually covers data with Gaussian noise, and **reverse process** that removes this noise in reverse to restore the original.
+**Diffusion Model** is generative model that learns **forward process** that gradually covers data with Gaussian noise, and **reverse process** that removes this noise in reverse to reconstruct the original.

 ### Forward Process
 ![diffusion forward](/assets/Diffusion/diffusion_forward.png)